Winged Foot West Course

 Winged Foot West sits on relatively flat terrain with rocky soil, but A.W.
 Tillinghast’s brilliance shines through in one of the most celebrated sets of greens in the world

-Winged Foot West stands as one of the most renowned designs by World Golf Hall of Fame member A.W.
-Tillinghast.
-The West Course has hosted six U.S. Opens (1929, 1959, 1974, 1984, 2006, 2020), one PGA Championship (1997), two U.S. Women’s Opens (1957, 1972), two U.S. Amateurs (1940, 2004), a U.S. Senior Open (1980) and a Walker Cup (1949).
-Located in Westchester County, New York, the West Course is often described as one of the "best courses on a mediocre property,” as it sits on relatively flat terrain with rocky soil, typically an unremarkable foundation for great golf.
-However, Tillinghast’s brilliance shines primarily through one of the most celebrated sets of greens in the world.
-Characterized by severe false fronts, intricate internal contours, and big wings to the back, 2006 U.S. Open champion Geoff Ogilvy described the greens at Winged Foot West as “beautiful and scary.”
+The West Course at Winged Foot—host of six U.S. Opens, one PGA Championship, two U.S. Women's Opens, two U.S. Amateurs, a U.S. Senior Open, and a Walker Cup—stands as one of A.W.
+Tillinghast's most decorated designs.
+Located in Westchester County, New York, Winged Foot is often cited as an example of a great course on a mediocre property, as it sits on relatively flat terrain with rocky soil—typically an unremarkable foundation for great golf.
+However, Tillinghast’s brilliance shines through one of the most celebrated sets of greens in the world.
+Characterized by severe false fronts, intricate internal contours, and big wings to the back, the course's greens were aptly described by 2006 U.S. Open champion Geoff Ogilvy as “beautiful and scary.”

 {{content-block-course-profile-winged-foot-west-course-001}}